 Testing and Reporting Process

-The statute which governs the K-12 Opportunity Scholarship, Disabilities Grant, and Education Savings Account programs requires that all nonpublic schools submit test results for all scholarship and grant students in grades three and higher to the State Education Assistance Authority (SEAA) no later than July 15 of each year for the previous school year.
+The statute which governs the K12 Opportunity Scholarship and Education Student Accounts programs requires that all nonpublic schools submit test results for all scholarship and grant students in grades three and higher to the North Carolina State Education Assistance Authority (NCSEAA) no later than July 15 of each year for the previous school year.